instantiator/json-to-smart-csv/README.md

 ## TODOs

-Additional features I think would be fun and handy:
+Additional features:

+- [x] Refactor to build an intermediary tree before converting to a data table
+- [x] Add aggregate interpretations (count, min, max, avg)
+- [x] Add nested aggregate interpretations (sum across lists, etc.)
+- [x] A full set of unit tests for building the intermediary tree, and preparing data tables
+- [x] More complete documentation with examples
 - [ ] Add support for `WithPropertiesAsColumns` - a handy shortcut for simple objects
-- [ ] Add aggregate interpretations (count, min, max, avg)
-- [ ] Add nested aggregate interpretations (sum across lists, etc.)